vidushi-7/education-bliss-ai-agent/README.md

 3.  **Run Make:** The starter pack usually comes with a `Makefile`.
 You would run `make deploy` to trigger the full infrastructure build.
 ```

+Moving the **Education Bliss AI Agent Ecosystem** from a prototype to a fully production-grade system on Google Cloud is a fantastic demonstration of the Agent Development Kit (ADK) principles combined with powerful orchestration like LangGraph.

+This transition involves shifting from locally configured components to scalable, containerized services managed by Google Cloud's Vertex AI ecosystem.
+We can break down this successful transition into three key areas.

+### Overview of the Successful Transition 🚀

+The successful transition is defined by refactoring the core logic (agents and tools) into portable services and establishing a robust cloud infrastructure for reliability, scalability, and security.

+Here are three pathways we can explore to detail this deployment, starting with how the architecture is solidified for production:

+1.  **LangGraph and State Management:** We can detail how the `EducationSupervisor`'s logic is formalized into a **LangGraph workflow** to manage state, and how session/long-term memory is externalized from in-memory objects (like the mock services) to a persistent store (like Cloud Firestore or AlloyDB).
+2.  **The Google Cloud Deployment Stack:** We can review the specific **Google Cloud services** used to host and serve the system (e.g., Vertex AI Endpoints, Cloud Run, Artifact Registry) to ensure high availability and scalability.
+3.  **Production-Grade Observability:** We can focus on the steps to transition the prototype's `MockTracer` to **Cloud Trace** and **Cloud Logging** to establish comprehensive monitoring of costs, latency, and agent decision-making.

 ***

 ## 10. Youtube Video Submission Link: